Position: Assistant Coach

 In 2014-15, Reynolds Dean moved to the College of Charleston where he worked under former Clemson assistant Earl Grant.
 Current Clemson assistant Dick Bender was also on that staff.
 Reynolds Dean then returned to his alma mater for the 2015-16 and 2016-17 seasons.

 Reynolds Dean earned his bachelor’s degree in education with an emphasis in human development and family studies from Rhode Island in 1999.
 In 2012, he added a master’s degree in sports leadership from Northeastern.
-He and his wife, Johanna, are the proud parents of two daughters, Jasmine and Naomi.
+He is the proud father of two daughters, Jasmine and Naomi.

 January 19, 2021